 Repercussions of Misclassification

-Contractors are often misclassified as employees.
-This happens because employers want to avoid the administrative burden of payroll taxes and other regulations that accompany employees.
+Employees are often misclassified as contractors.
+This may happen when employers want to avoid the administrative and financial burden of payroll and benefits that come with full-time employment.
 However, there are repercussions of misclassification that can cost your organization a lot of money.
 The IRS has laid down penalties of misclassification as bullet points:

 - If you fail to withhold and pay employment taxes on wages paid to an employee, you may be subject to a penalty equal to these unpaid amounts.
 The penalty is charged for each month or part of a month that you underpay employment taxes during the calendar year.

 - Suppose you willfully fail to withhold or pay employment taxes.
 In that case, the penalty is 100% of the amount not withheld or paid (determined without any information about whether or not such failure is due to reasonable cause).